Patricia Hackett: History

+She graduated and on Monday 24 February 1930 was called to the Bar, along with fellow Australian Edith Ferguson Murdoch and three other women: Ruth Elizabeth Sophia Thompson of Weymouth, Dorset, England, Lucy See, daughter of See Tring Wak, of Singapore, and Ondan Kunathadathil Meenakshi, daughter of Ondan Raman, of Malabar District, India.
+None was expected to practise in England.

+Another newspaper asserted that she was called to the Bar on 27 January 1930, one of four women.

+She returned to Adelaide with fellow-graduate (Note: Not literally: Lawrence was called to the Bar at the same time as Sylvia Fletcher Moulton, sister of Hugh Fletcher Moulton and daughter of Lord Moulton.
+Others called to the Bar at the same time were Margaret Wulfhilda Prothero, and Winifred Margaret Goode.)
+Margery Lawrence in late 1929, Not to be confused with the English novelist, Lawrence was a daughter of T. B. Lawrence of Earlswood Mount, Surrey.
+Hackett had dreams of the two going into practice together; she was adopted as a protege by Lady Moulden.

 In 1933, as junior to Llandaff Brisbane Mathews (1896–1954), Hackett defended Salem Macksad, a Syrian storekeeper of Gilbert Street, who was accused of murdering his neighbour Richard Joseph Supple, with whose wife he had an illicit relationship.
 The victim was found on Memorial Drive near the golf course with a fractured skull the evident cause of death.
 Macksad was convicted of the lesser crime of manslaughter.
 This has been cited as the first time in Australia a woman lawyer has defended a male accused of a capital crime, but appears to be the only high-profile case with which she was professionally involved.

 In 1936 Hackett was invited to do some legal work at Tulagi, Solomon Islands, and returned there for three or four months each year thereafter, staying on the island of M'Bangai on which she took out a 99-year lease (one authority asserts purchased).
 She took out a practising lawyer's certificate in Fiji, their first woman lawyer.
 Her last sojourn on the island was cut short by the Pearl Harbor attack of 1941, when she and many other Australians including Mrs. Ragnar Hyne and Mrs. W. H. Baddeley, wife of the Bishop of Melanesia, were evacuated.

-The young lawyer Don Dunstan shared chambers with Patricia for a few years from 1952.
+The young lawyer Don Dunstan shared chambers with Hackett for a few years from 1952.